alteryx/promote-r-client/README.md

 ```

 #### `promote.config()`
-To deploy models, you'll need to add your username, API key, and URL to the `promote.config` variable
+To deploy models, add a username, API key, and URL to the `promote.config` variable

 **Arguments**
 - `username`(_string_): the username used to sign into the Promote app